"Like they said, we want each other, it’s fun, it’s been a while,

 His eyes had a strange glint then, and he tilted his head a bit as if to study me.
 “That’s cute.”

 I huffed, looking away and hiding my face in my hand.
 I tried telling myself I can’t let compliments from this guy fluster me so much.
 He probably doesn’t see me that way.
+He's only in it because Andrei is, at least that's what I got from everything he's told me.

 “Cute." he repeated, softer this time.
 "But slow down a little, Boy Blue.”
 The nickname felt different, coming from him.
 It didn’t have the teasing, suggestive lilt that Andrei always seemed to give it.
 He added, “An’s a heartbreaker.”